ariel-research/networkz/README.md

 ## Contribution

-New additions are welcome!
+Any additions or bug-fixes to `networkx` should first be submitted there, according to the [NetworkX Contributor Guide](https://github.com/networkx/networkx/blob/main/CONTRIBUTING.rst).

-For essential guidance on contributing, consult the [NetworkX Contributor Guide](https://github.com/networkx/networkx/blob/main/CONTRIBUTING.rst).
+If the pull-request is not handled, you are welcome to submit it here too.